waiwera/waiwera/doc/user/setup_sources.rst

 A **source** injects or produces (i.e. extracts) mass or energy at a particular **flow rate** (kg/s or J/s) in a given cell.
 By convention, the flow rate is positive for injection, and negative for production.
 (Here we use the term "source" to include "sinks", which are just considered to be sources with negative flow rate.)

 Sources may be used to represent physical sources or sinks such as wells or springs.
-They may also be used to implement :ref:`neumann_boundary_conditions`, i.e. model boundaries where flow rates of mass or energy are prescribed.
+They may also be used to implement :ref:`neumann_boundary_conditions`, i.e. to model boundaries where flow rates of mass or energy are prescribed.

 Sources are set up in the Waiwera JSON input file via the **"source"** value.
 This is an array of objects.
 Each object in the array contains a source specification, which can set up a single source, or multiple sources with similar parameters in different cells.